lmshaffe/node-todo-api-heroku/README.md

 # node-todo-api-heroku

 My node-todo-api project, but designed to be deployed to heroku.
 The base Heroku URL I have created is ``https://young-citadel-38771.herokuapp.com`` **Please Note** the root path does nothing.
 You must access through the API.

+Uses mongoose, body-parser, lodash, and express.
+For tests, I am using mocha, expect, and supertest.

 ---
 ## Basic API